 If you want luxury then hotels are the best options or even Airbnb otherwise sticking with hostels would be your best bet with budget travel.
 Recommend booking hotels and hostels through trusted Agoda, or Booking.com.
 Always read recent reviews and check pictures if any and of course location of the place.

 Although I like staying until my visa runs out in each country but if you are time-poor, I would suggest spending at least 5 days to a week.
 This should be enough time to explore a couple of main cities and perhaps take a day trip or two.

 If your passport is from Australia, you do not need a visa to enter Switzerland because it falls under the Schengen zone that allows Aussies to stay up to 90 days on an arrival stamp in any 180-day period.
 Your passport should be valid for at least six months beyond your stay.
 That being said, the authorities may ask for the return air or ferry ticket.
 I highly recommend checking the Swiss Embassy website for the most current visa information.

 How to get to Switzerland?

 There are seven airports in Switzerland that serve domestic and international flights and a number of private Swiss airports.
-The busiest airports in Switzerland are in Zurich, Geneva, and Basel.
-Recommend to check Skyscanner to compare the best prices.
+The busiest airports in Switzerland are Zurich, Geneva, and Basel.
+Recommend checking Skyscanner to compare the best prices.

 Alternatively, you can travel to Switzerland by ship, boat, and ferry: Rhine cruises take you to Basel from Germany, Austria, France, and Italy.

-If flying or taking a ferry both are not your style, you can also travel overland to Switerzland which is the second common way people go to this beautiful country and which is also what I did.
+If flying or taking a ferry is not your style, you can also travel overland to Switerzland which is the second most common way people go to this beautiful country and which is also what I did.
 Look up Flixbus or train tickets or you can even use a car share ride Blabla car.

 How to get around Switzerland?